stemlatina/stemlatina/README.md

 - ✨ Looking for full time roles.
 - 🌱 Striving to make actionable solutions that will help shape the next generation of researchers, technologists, and users.
 - 😄 Fun fact: I do competitive Brazilian Jiu-Jitsu and Archery, and am a volunteer firefighter.
-- ⚡ Check out my full portfolio here(https://mariluduque.com/).
+- ⚡ Check out my portfolio here(https://mariluduque.com/).